gejendrasharma/churn_prediction/README.md

 ## 📄 License

-This project is licensed under the [LICENSE_NAME](LICENSE) - see the LICENSE file for details. <!-- TODO: Add a LICENSE file (e.g., MIT, Apache 2.0) -->
+This project is licensed under the [MIT LICENSE](LICENSE) - see the LICENSE file for details. <!-- TODO: Add a LICENSE file (e.g., MIT, Apache 2.0) -->

 ## 🙏 Acknowledgments